OmerRonen/epiTree/README.md

 2. path and name of the SNP list that you generated in the previous step,
 3. path and name of a .fam file with the subject IDs that you want to consider.

-When you only want to consider a subset of subjects from your original Plink file, than this can be specified in the .fam file.
+To consider a subset of subjects from your original Plink file, adjust the .fam file to include the desired subjects.
 Otherwise, you can take the .fam file from your input Plink files.
 Recall that your input Plink files are assumed to be one (bim/bam/fam) file per chromosome, named as *name_plink_file_chr1*, *name_plink_file_chr2*, etc..

 You will need to run this script for each chromosome separately, so for example, when you consider chromosome 1 - 22, you can run